-'Peruvian Old Man' Cactus
+'Peruvian Old Man' Cactus - Juvenile

-OVERVIEW+ Comes in a 12" plastic container.
-Approximately 12" tall currently.
++ Comes in a 6" plastic container.

 This wonderful cactus truly has a personality with its fuzzy coat, you will be hard pressed not to give it a name like Bernard, Albert or Herman.
 Originating from the Andes, it has adapted to higher altitudes.
 Comprised of different stacked ribs that are hidden by the wooly tissue, it has long sharp spikes.
 You will find the need to comb your old man from time to time, which will help with its care and maintenance.
 Fun fact: In Peru people still use the outer covering of this cactus as filler for their pillows.